gautamk1512/twitter-clone-with-django/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Please Subscribe my YouTube Channel: <a href="https://www.youtube.com/channel/UCvYjm3Nh0yrRdPMhv6v_NaQ" target="_blank">Top Notch Programmer</a>.
+Please Subscribe my YouTube Channel: <a href="https://www.youtube.com/channel/UCvYjm3Nh0yrRdPMhv6v_NaQ" target="_blank">FACH WITH EINSTEIN</a>.